PierreIsCoding/sdiy/Swoop/README.md

 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/Swoop/images/SWOOP_FRONT.png" width="100" />

-Alter Normal is a 40106 based analog hi-hat with lots of extra's to create a new palette of ischh and osshhh.

 Swoop is a 2:2 analog multiplexer module for Eurorack.
 It can be used used for a many interesting things.

 ## Features